jblumert/NFS-to-ODF-Migration/README.md

 # CPD Troubleshooting

-This section highlights the different procedures applied during the migration performed in Verizon environment.
+This section highlights the different procedures applied during the migration performed in the environment.

 ## CRD conflicts between OADP installations